-- A. On March 27, 2020 in response to COVID-19, the federal government passed the Coronavirus Aid, Relief, and Economic Stability Act ("CARES" Act).
+- A. In March 2020, the World Health Organization declared the outbreak of a novel coronavirus ("COVID-19") as a pandemic, which continues to spread throughout the United States.
+The Foundation could be materially and adversely affected by the risks, or the public perception of the risks, related to an epidemic, pandemic, outbreak, or other public health crisis, such as the recent outbreak of COVID-19.
+The ultimate extent of the impact of any epidemic, pandemic or other health crisis on the Foundation's mission, financial condition and results of operations will depend on future developments, which are highly uncertain and cannot be predicted, including new information that may emerge concerning the severity of such epidemic, pandemic or other health crisis and actions taken to contain or prevent their further spread, among others.
+Accordingly, the Foundation cannot predict the extent to which its financial condition and results of operations will be affected. - B. On March 27, 2020 in response to COVID-19, the federal government passed the Coronavirus Aid, Relief, and Economic Stability Act ("CARES" Act).
 Among many other provisions, to help businesses retain employees, the CARES Act provides relief to qualifying businesses through a program called the Paycheck Protection Program ("PPP").
-Participating in the PPP enables the business to obtain a loan from the Small Business Administration sector of the government.
+Participating in the PPP enables the business to obtain a loan from the Small Business Administration ("SBA") sector of the government.
 The maximum loan amount is equal to the less of (a) 2.5 times the entity's average monthly payroll costs, as defined and incurred during the one-year period before the date on which the loan is made; of (b) \$10 million.
 The term of the loan is two years and bears interest at a fixed rate of 1% per annum.
 If the proceeds from the loan are used for specified purposes, some or all of the loan can be forgiven, based on how much is spent in the twenty four week period immediately following funding of the loan times a forgiveness factor that is based on employee headcount and amounts paid to the Foundation's employees.
-The Foundation applied for this loan through a Small Business Administration ("SBA") authorized lender and received \$193,675 on April 14, 2020.
-The Foundation has opted to account for the PPP loan as a conditional grant and expects to recognize the grant revenue when the conditions are substantially met. - B. The Foundation believes it has no uncertain tax positions as of December 31, 2019 and September 30, 2019 in accordance with Accounting Standards Codification ("ASC") Topic 740, which provides standards for establishing and classifying any tax provisions for uncertain tax positions.
+The Foundation applied for this loan through a SBA authorized lender and received \$193,675 on April 14, 2020.
+The Foundation opted to account for the PPP loan as a conditional grant and recognized as contributions and grants in the accompanying statements of activities, for the year ended December 31, 2020.
+This PPP loan was forgiven by the SBA on March 16, 2021. - C. The Foundation believes it has no uncertain tax positions as of December 31, 2020 and 2019 in accordance with Accounting Standards Codification ("ASC") Topic 740, which provides standards for establishing and classifying any tax provisions for uncertain tax positions.